sriram980980/KafkaUITool/README.md

 ### 2. Cluster Management
 - [x] Add File menu with "Add Cluster" option
-- [x] Prompt user for broker URLs
+- [x] Prompt user for cluster name and broker URLs
-- [ ] Store and display added clusters in the UI
+- [x] Store and display added clusters in the UI (with name and brokers)
-- [ ] Allow editing/removing clusters
+- [x] Allow editing/removing clusters
+- [x] Add option to save clusters (in-memory for now)

 ### 3. Topic & Partition Management
 - [ ] List topics for each cluster